JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-08-27-featureflagsarchitecture.md

 }
 ```

 It needs to have a unique `key` to reference it on your remote feature flagging tool.
-A `title` and `description` to help people using it understand what it is all about.
+A `title` and `description` to help understand what it is all about.
 And optionally a default value, which is handy if you're using both `FeatureFlags` and `TestSettings`.

 This interface can now be implemented by both a `FeatureFlag` and `TestSetting` enum: